Dirt UP!

 Okay, that wasn't hard.
 Then put some moistened seed starting soil mix in the bottom of the container.
 Plant seeds in the soil mix, and then duct tape the top of the container to the bottom.
 Voila!
 A tiny greenhouse that should work well for starting native seeds that need stratifying.
 What does that mean?
 Well, I need to replicate the growing conditions the seed would endure in the wild.
 So, moisture, heat, cold, freeze, thaw, over and over.
 This breaks open the hard seed coat on many native plants and lets them survive winter in Indiana.

 Sorry for all that shiny sunshine on my photo, but, please, people, work with me here.
 No complaints about sunshine today.
 So I marked each container with a wax pencil with the plant name and date of planting.
 I placed the containers in front of the house, where they will get the most daylight in the next few weeks.
 I also used some half-gallon containers, placed on a long side, and a take-out container.
 I also sowed some milkweed and Zizia aurea (Golden Alexander) in some long flower pots.
 Since they are both natives, I'm trying out sowing them openly in a spot I can control.
 I have a few more containers to fill later in the week..
 I have to dig out all the seeds that are wintering in the pantry.
+Has anyone else noticed new growth on evergreens?
+I have some in front of the house that look as if they are not dormant.. hmmmm, I hope we don't get any prolonged cold soon, or they could be in trouble.

 So planted today,, Feb.
 1, 2016: